Daremonic/payswitch-docs/features/e-commerce-platform-plugins/woocommerce-plugin/faqs.md

 Our ambition is always that our plugins should be compatible with as many functions and extensions as possible.
 We work actively with this and release regular updates that lead to a better experience, both for you as an e-retailer but also for your customers.

-Please feel free to drop a request to [hyperswitch@juspay.in](mailto:hyperswitch@juspay.in) with the name of the plugin for which you need compatibility.
+Please feel free to drop a request to [hyperswitch@hyperswitchpay.in](mailto:hyperswitch@hyperswitchpay.in) with the name of the plugin for which you need compatibility.